MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 **Use a multi-disciplinary team.** The relocation team needs technical, business, and legal/compliance expertise.
 The business stakeholders own the workload and should guide the technical team to meet the objectives.
 You need the legal or compliance teams if the workload is being relocated due to regulatory requirements.

 **Know cost factors.** Relocation has a cost.
 Moving data and using services isn't always free.
 To minimize cost, you should move data once and avoid duplicating services or environments for extended periods of time.
-A hidden cost you might not consider comes from suppliers, partners, or third-party technical support.
+A hidden cost comes from suppliers, partners, or third-party technical support.
 You might need their help to relocate a workload, and they typically charge a fee.

-## Next steps
+## Next step

-With the relocation project initiated, you enter the Move phase of relocation.
-The Move phase has five stages: evaluate, select, migrate, cutover, and close.
-Each workload goes through the first four stages.
-You repeat these four stages until you've relocated every workload.
+The next step is the Move phase of relocation.
+The Move phase has four steps: evaluate, select, migrate, and cutover.
+You might have one or more workloads to relocate.
+Regardless of number, you should work through these four steps for any workload you want to relocate.

 > [!div class="nextstepaction"]
 > [Evaluate](evaluate.md)